 Doak Historic Site is at 386 Main St. A house, barn and milk house were built by Squire Robert Doak, who came to New Brunswick from Scotland in 1815 and settled at this site in 1825.
-The Doaks were prominent community members due to their large property holdings, which included a carding mill, a gristmill and a sawmill.
+The Doaks were prominent community members due to their large property holdings including a carding mill, a gristmill and a sawmill.
 The house remained in the family until 1979.
 Original furnishings as well as kitchen and farm tools offer a glimpse into mid- and late 19th-century pioneer life.
 Costumed interpreters demonstrate gardening, weaving, spinning and other daily chores.

 Guided tours are available.
 Picnicking is permitted.
-Time: Allow 1 hour minimum.